oliverstockdale/starter-academic/content/project/vortex-dynamics-in-two-dimensional-superfluids/index.md

 In our work, we have developed an analytic approximation to study the conservative motion of vortices around the pinning potential.
 Our model predicts the trajectories, the stationary dynamics of the vortex within the pinning potential, as well as the unpinning of the vortex from the pinning potential.

 However, to study the pinning of a vortex, one needs to numerically simulate the Gross-Pitaevskii equation.
 Sampling the parameter space, we find that there are two distinct regimes of vortex pinning, each marked by a characteristic emission of sound energy.
 Through these simulations, we have learnt that vortices are generated within the pinning potential to assist with pinning, as well as to stabilise vortices within the pinning potential which makes it more difficult to pull vortices from the pinning potential.
-Our results may have interesting implications for understanding neutron star dynamincs, as well as aiding in the development of low-energy superfluid transistors.
+Our results may have interesting implications for understanding neutron star dynamics, as well as aiding in the development of low-energy superfluid transistors.

 A detailed study of the work described here can be found in my [Master's thesis](https://espace.library.uq.edu.au/view/UQ:6c7d732).